Introduction

 # Environment variable

-export AGSH_PROVIDER=anthropic
+export AGSH_PROVIDER=claude

 # Config file (~/.config/agsh/config.toml)